KomputeProject/kompute/README.md

     // 2.
 Map the tensor host data into GPU memory with Kompute Operation mgr.evalOpDefault<kp::OpTensorCreate>({ tensorA, tensorB });

-    // Shader can be provided as raw string, SPIRV bytes or file path containing either std::string shader(R"(
+    // 3.
+Define shader as string or spirv bytes (can also pass path to file) std::string shader(R"(
         #version 450